Anas436/Exploratory-Data-Analysis-of-Car-Price-Using-Python/README.md

 In this NoteBooks I have shown Exploratory Data Analysis using various techniques to find out proper impact of Car price.
-Also I have used different operation base on this question __"What are the main characteristics that have the most impact on the car price?"__
+Also I have used different statistical operations base on this question __"What are the main characteristics that have the most impact on the car price?"__

 <h3>Important Variables</h3>